Create an Enterprise Architecture Blueprint - Big Five #1

 Enterprise Architecture as a field of work and the Dragon1 open EA Method look at organizations as fluid systems.

-At the logical level systems consist of elements.
-There is not one second that the organization is the same as another second.
+At the logical level, systems consist of elements.
+There is not one second in which the organization is the same as another.
 All elements in the system are directly or indirectly connected with other elements.
-This means that if you are going to change elements in the organization, you will change more than the direct structure.
+You will change more than the direct structure if you change organizational elements.
 You will also change related parts you did not intend to or want.
 Or even the other way around, other parts can block or frustrate your intended change.

 Architecture (Total Concept)

-Knowing how an organization exists of elements and how they are related, is knowing about the structure of the organization.
+Knowing how an organization exists of elements and their relation is knowing its structure.
 It is a physical (technical) or logical (functional) level view of the organization.
-But when you know how groups of elements work together as a concept producing results, then you know, what concepts (and their principles) the organization consists of.
+But when you know how groups of elements work together as a concept, producing results, you know what concepts (and their principles) the organization consists of.
 In other words, you know the enterprise architecture of the organization.
 Why is this important to know?
 Well, if you change an element (at the logical level) or component (at the physical level) you might either be disturbing or enabling the group collaboration of elements (i.e. the principle of a concept).

 Suppose your organization is printing books, but the newly bought clean recycled paper is thicker than the previously used paper.
-Then the printing may not succeed with the current printers and also new printers have to be bought.
-So the new paper disrupts the current organization's printing principle: By always using cheap and thin paper we can make use of any low-cost printer and produce a huge amount of books for profitable prices.
+Then, the printing may not succeed with the current printers, and new printers may have to be bought.
+So, the new paper disrupts the current organization's printing principle: By always using cheap and thin paper, we can use any low-cost printer and produce many books for profitable prices.

-As an architect you can be of great added value by communicating about the current state of concepts and principles, what new concepts and principles are needed by the strategy, and how transformation affects concepts and principles in the organization.
-In other words: You definitely should create an Enterprise Architecture Blueprint to increase your added value.
+As an architect, you can be of great added value by communicating the current state of concepts and principles, what the strategy needs new concepts and principles, and how transformation affects concepts and principles in the organization.
+In other words, you definitely should create an Enterprise Architecture Blueprint to increase the value you add.

 Designing a Blueprint

 The Dragon1 open EA Method defines architecture as a special total concept for a structure, like an organization.
 And the architect is defined as a designer of that total concept and the supervisor of its realization.
-So to create a Blueprint, the architect must select and group concepts.
-But to know what concepts an organization needs, an architect must know where architecture fits in the governance of the organization.
-Architecture is defined by Dragon1 as the Bridge between Strategy and Transformation.
-So any total concept (=architecture) makes sure that the right transformation is carried out to enable the strategy.
+So, to create a Blueprint, the architect must select and group concepts.
+However, to know what concepts an organization needs, an architect must know where architecture fits in the organization's governance.
+Dragon1 defines architecture as the Bridge between Strategy and Transformation.
+So, any total concept (=architecture) ensures the right transformation to enable the strategy.
 Architecture provides an integrated design or blueprint for all the programs and projects that carry out the transformation.

 The architect must go to the strategic stakeholder of the organization and get information on the strategy (mission, vision, ambition, starting points, issues, concerns, objectives, needs and requirements, etc...)

-With this, he collects, selects, groups, modifies, and adapts concepts because they are required by the strategy.
-On an EA Blueprint, an architect draws the concepts, principles, elements, and or components as an integral design.
+With this, he collects, selects, groups, modifies, and adapts concepts because the strategy requires them.
+On an EA Blueprint, an architect draws the concepts, principles, elements, and components as an integral design.
 The parts are often grouped into layers and domains.
 In an EA blueprint, it is common to visualize the layers: market & client, governance, business, information (or data and application), and technology or any combination of these layers.
 The layers are filled with the elements or components that come from the concepts.
 Like process, function, and unit in the business layer.

 Next, the architect defines the parts of the transformation: Programs, projects, stages, phases, milestones, and deliverables.